MOST BEAUTIFUL PLACES IN PERU TO VISIT

-In the middle of the desert is a magical lagoon and small town forming Huacachina.
+In the middle of the desert are a magical lagoon and small-town forming Huacachina.

-You can go sandboarding, dune buggying or just relax and explore this amazing spot.
-You can do the 1-day excursion from Lima that combines Ballestas Islands and Huacachina oasis, or you can add in 1-2 overnight stays to catch more sights like a Pisco vineyard, Paracas National reserve and more.
+You can go sandboarding, dune buggying, or relax and explore this amazing spot.
+You can do the 1-day excursion from Lima that combines Ballestas Islands and Huacachina oasis.
+You can add 1-2 overnight stays to catch more sights like a Pisco vineyard, Paracas National Reserve, and more.

 Floating Villages of Lake Titicaca